Early Childhood Development

 Welcome to GROW

-The Philemon Project’s GROW Early Childhood Development (ECD) Center was created to provide underserved Lebanese, migrant, and refugee children with the best possible early childhood development program, an approach that should significantly narrow race- and income-based achievement gaps.
-Additionally, we work to improve family situations by helping these children’s parent(s) through our adult mentoring program.
+The Philemon Project's GROW Early Childhood Development (ECD) Center and Adult Mentoring (AM) Program was founded to provide underserved Lebanese, migrant, and refugee children with the best possible early childhood development program, an approach that should significantly narrow race- and income-based achievement gaps.
+Additionally, we work to improve family situations by helping these children's parent(s) through our adult mentoring program.

-Lebanon, with a total indigenous population of 4.5 million people, also hosts more than 1.5 million documented Syrian refugees and 800,000 documented migrants working in Lebanon.
+Lebanon, with a total indigenous population of 4.5 million people, also hosts more than 1.5 million documented Syrian refugees and more than 250,000 documented migrants working in Lebanon.
 According to many scholars, the Syrian refugee crisis is the largest in terms of displaced peoples since World War II.

-GROW’s vision is to grow whole and healthy children, who can then mature into whole and healthy adults.
-Our desire is to expand our current facility to receive more children, and eventually replicate the work of our Christian early childhood development and adult mentoring program in other areas of Lebanon.
+GROW's vision is to grow whole and healthy children, who can then mature into whole and healthy adults.
+We desire to expand our current facility to receive more children and replicate our Christian early childhood development and adult mentoring program in other areas of Lebanon.

-If you or your church would like to learn more about partnering with The Philemon Project, please contact us.
+If you would like to learn more about partnering with The Philemon Project, please contact us.

 Our Focus At GROW

 Many of the children who attend GROW entered with limited language, social, and cognitive abilities.
-Since entering our center, many have rapidly grown and flourished due to the enriching education and care they receive.
-Many of our children can speak English, Arabic, and their own mother tongue seamlessly.
-Their parent(s) also grow.
-They observe the changes in their children, start to become real partners in their children’s development experience, and know that it is the Church - the hands and feet of Christ - providing this support to them.
+Since entering our Center, they have rapidly grown and flourished due to the enriching education and care they receive.
+Our children can speak English, Arabic, and their mother tongue seamlessly.
+Their parents observe the changes in their children, start to become real partners in their children's development experience, and know that it is the Church - the hands and feet of Christ - providing this support.